mottretor/UoCLBSP/README.md

-# University of Colombo Location Based Services Platform
+# UoC Location Based Services Platform

 > **University of Colombo Location Based Services Platform supports existence of customized map on top of Google Maps.
 And it provides various location based services to the users.**